Staff

 Robert Pullen

-Crew Program Manager
+Crew Program Director

 Eleanor (she/her/hers) was born and raised in Virginia and has lived or worked in all the major college towns in the state.
 She prefers the mountains where she attended summer camp as a kid and worked as a counselor through college to the coast where she grew up, but has a healthy nostalgia for the Tidewater region.
 After getting a B.S. in Geology and Sculpture from William & Mary, she moved to the mountains, spent two years as a line cook, and found the corps world on Craigslist.
 Since her first season as a member with ACC, she hasn’t looked back, continuing as an Adult and Youth crew leader, Field Supervisor, and now Crew Program Coordinator.
 If she could change her job title, it would be Shop Dragon; taking care of tools and tinkering with chainsaws are some of her favorite parts of a job that includes recruiting, training, project assistance, and more.
 Eleanor loves words, reading, memes, food, and crafts, and lives with her blacksmith partner, their two dogs, and a host of old vehicles.